hybox/models/models/structure/object.md

 ### Model

-* pcdm:Collection
-  * pcdm:hasMember --> Collection, Work, Object
-  * pcdm:hasRelatedObject --> Work, Object

-* pcdmw:Work
-  * pcdm:hasMember --> Object, Work, FileSet
-  * pcdm:hasRelatedObject --> Work, Object

 * pcdm:Object
+  * rdfs:label
-  * pcdm:hasMember --> Object, FileSet
+  * pcdm:hasMember --> Object
-  * pcdm:hasRelatedObject --> Work, Object
+  * pcdm:hasRelatedObject --> Object

-* pcdmw:FileSet
-  * pcdm:hasFile --> File
+  * pcdmw:hasFileSet --> FileSet

-* pcdm:File
+  * edm:isRepresentationOf --> dpla:SourceResource

+Note that with the use of FileSets, objects SHOULD NOT also have Files.

 ### Defining Objects